How to Become a Registered Dietitian (RD)

 Step 3: Pass the Commission on Dietetic Registration (CDR) Exam

-Passing the Commission on Dietetic Registration (CDR) exam is the most crucial step to earn the RD credential and become a registered dietitian.
-Once you have completed your degree and internship requirements, you can become validated by the CDR and should then take the registered dietitian exam.
-Rules are very strict regarding RD exam eligibility requirements.
-Remember to take a close look at the student options scenarios with different backgrounds, and make sure you are qualified to sit for the exam.
+Passing the CDR exam is the most crucial step to earning the RD credential and becoming a registered dietitian.
+Upon completing your degree and fulfilling internship requirements, you can become validated by the CDR and then take the registered dietitian exam.
+Remember to take a close look at the exam eligibility requirements for candidates with different backgrounds, and make sure you are qualified to sit for the exam.

-There are more than 250 testing locations.
+There are numerous testing locations.
 The exam is two and a half hours long and consists of up to 145 questions.
-Under the current Registered Dietitian Exam specifications (PDF, 258 KB), which are valid through December 31, 2021, the test consists of:
+Under the current Registered Dietitian Exam specifications (PDF, 164 KB), which are valid through December 31, 2026, the test consists of:

-- 40% nutrition care for individuals and groups
+- 45% Nutrition care for individuals and groups

 Step 4: Obtain a State License

-The state where you wish to practice may require you to obtain a state license or certification before you can be employed.
+Before seeking employment in your desired state of practice, you may need to obtain a state license or certification.
 The CDR provides information on which states require additional licensure for registered dietitians.
-In some circumstances, you may be eligible for a license based on your degree, internship and exam result.
-Most states have their own state licenses, so it’s better to check and prepare in advance for the specific requirements of where you want to live and work.
+In some cases, you may be eligible for a license based on your degree, internship and exam result.
+Since many states have licenses of their own, it’s advisable to check and make plans to meet the specific licensing requirements of the location in which you intend to live and practice.

 Step 5: Maintain State License and Registration

-To maintain your credentials as an RD, you must complete 75 continuing education credits every five years, and one credit must be in ethics.
+To maintain your registration with CDR, you must complete 75 continuing education credits every five years, and one credit must be in ethics.

 Time to Complete Educational Requirements

-It takes four to eight years or more to become a registered dietitian, depending on your career path and your state.
-It may include four years of undergraduate work, two years for a master’s degree program, one-plus year of an internship, months of completing the CDR exam, and extra time on the Coordinated Program and obtaining a license in your state if applicable.
+It takes four to eight years or more to become a registered dietitian, depending on your career path and state.
+It may include four years of undergraduate work, two years for a master’s degree program, one-plus year of an internship, months of preparing for and taking the CDR exam, and extra time on the Coordinated Program and obtaining a license in your state if applicable.

-It depends on if it’s a bachelor’s or master’s degree you are holding.
+The path to becoming an RD, in large part, depends on if you hold or plan to earn a bachelor’s or master’s degree.
 If you have a bachelor’s degree in required fields, you can complete a DPD program, receive a verification statement and move on to the next steps.
-If you are considering a master’s program, a Master of Public Health in nutrition is a strong path if you wish to enter or remain in the public health field and focus on population-level nutrition and health.
+If you are considering a master’s program, a Master of Public Health in nutrition is a viable option that can allow you to enter or remain in the public health field and focus on population-level nutrition and health.

 Is Becoming a Dietitian Worth It?

-According to the BLS, most RDs work full time, but working hours are flexible.
+Employment of dietitians and nutritionists is expected to grow 7% from 2022 to 2032.
+The BLS notes that most RDs work full time, but working hours are flexible.
 You may choose to meet with patients outside of normal business hours.

 The BLS lists a number of different career paths for registered dietitians.
 Some options include:

-- Clinical dietitians provide medical nutrition therapy and create customized nutritional programs based on the health needs of patients.
+- Clinical dietitians provide medical nutrition therapy and design customized nutritional programs that address the health needs of patients.

-- Community dietitians develop programs and counsel the public on topics related to food, health and nutrition.
+- Community dietitians create programs and provide guidance to the public on food, health and nutrition.

-- Management dietitians work in food service settings such as cafeterias, hospitals, prisons and schools where they manage food programs.
+- Management dietitians work in food service settings such as cafeterias, hospitals, prisons and schools where they oversee food programs.

 University and Program Name | Study Length | Test Requirement | Number of Credits |